ilanakz500/Design-Manifesto/README.md

 6. Design for Another World

 ## Design Manifesto
 When I began CS 3041, I had never taken any design-based courses before and design was not something that I frequently thought about.
-What I learned in this course goes far beyond technologies like JavaScript, Affectiva, FlowXo, etc. I learned how to navigate the design-process to create a final product, regardless of the technology in use.
+What I learned in this course goes far beyond technologies like JavaScript, Affectiva, FlowXo, etc. I learned how to navigate the design-process to create a strong final product, regardless of the technology in use.

 ### The Design Process
 What I discovered through this course, is that above all, sticking to the design process is integral.
 Without it, your team quickly becomes lost and unfocused.